JohnBetaCode/JohnBetaCode/Management_Notes.md

 Fostering a good engineering culture is part of the values ​​and beliefs of the company and the team members.

-    Reflect on the most important beliefs to your team and opt for actionable values. — i.e., collaboration, transparency, continuous improvement, etc.
+    Reflect on the most important beliefs of your team and opt for actionable values. — i.e., collaboration, transparency, continuous improvement, etc.

 And here’s something important:  If you say something is important to you and you’d like the rest of your team to care about it, be the first person to live that value.
 Otherwise, don’t be surprised when nobody else does either.